-On 28 February 2020, the U.S. Federal Communications Commission (FCC) adopted a Report and Order of Proposed Modification in connection with the repurposing of 280 MHz of C-band spectrum to support deployment of terrestrial 5G services in the contiguous United States.
-This decision represents a milestone in clearing 280 megahertz of C-Band spectrum and in doing so protecting the 120 million US households and critical broadcast customers and communities that fully use the C-band today.
+On 28 February 2020, the U.S. Federal Communications Commission (FCC) adopted a Report and Order of Proposed Modification in connection with the repurposing of 280 MHz of C-band spectrum to support deployment of terrestrial 5G services in the contiguous United States (the C-band Repurposing).
+This decision represented a milestone in clearing 280 megahertz of C-Band spectrum and in doing so protecting the 120 million US households and critical broadcast customers and communities that fully use the C-band today.
+The Order created a mechanism to provide the Group with an option to clear the spectrum on an accelerated timeline in exchange for accelerated relocation payments of up to \$4 billion.